tcaravello/sign_size/README.md

 # sign_size
  Contains code to replicate the simulations in Section 5 and the empirical application in section 6.
+The only required change for the code to run is to change the "path" string at the beginning for whatever the correct path is in your machine.

 In particular: